IBM i's statistical history from the AS/400 in 1988 to the Power10 in 2021

 Over 50+ machine model numbers

 Every year, IBM seems to bring out at least one (but often, five or more) different systems for sale, so that every shop, regardless of it’s size, can run their own POWER system with multiple Linux, AIX, or IBM i operating system partitions (but no Windows).
-And it looks like this string of operating system successes will continue into the foreseeable future.
+And it looks like this string of hardware model success will continue into the foreseeable future with 2021 seeing the introduction of the IBM Power E1080 server.

 It’s gotta be the applications